Updated on: December 9, 2024

 NordPass offers multi-factor authentication options, too, enhancing your account’s security.
 However, it doesn’t come with its own built-in authenticator for generating one-time passcodes, a feature available in some competitors like RoboForm.

-Upgrading to NordPass Premium for $1.49 / month unlocks a suite of features that go beyond basic password management.
+Upgrading to NordPass Premium for $1.24 / month unlocks a suite of features that go beyond basic password management.
 You get the convenience of using NordPass across unlimited devices simultaneously, which is a big plus for those juggling between an iPhone, iPad, and MacBook.
-The plan also includes advanced security tools like a password health checker and a data breach scanner.
+The plan also includes some interesting and rare features such as email masking.

 Bottom Line: